PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/Third Writing.md

 Firstly, I'll say that pets might provide a unique educational experience for young adolescents.
 Moreover, they can learn how to handle other living beings.
 I also do not think that they would get sick from germs.
 So I can't entirely agree with your opinion.

 You could also keep in mind that young children might be scared of some sorts of pets.
-The next important thing to check is if a child has allergies to some animals.
+The next important thing to check is whether a child has any allergies to some animals.

 The last significant point I want to address is that you should respect the animals comfort zone.
 Don't over stress the pet.
 Dogs for example are very sensitive, especially when a bunch of people are around them.